jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 # Potential Architectural Aspects

 This section presents architectural and protocol design aspects that can have an impact on the sustainability of networking.
 For each topic, we provide an overview, the motivation for why it would be important to consider for more sustainable networking, an analysis and recommendations for future networking professionals.

 ## Measurement

+### Motivation

-It is essential to understand the current state of affairs before any improvements can be made. i.e. Some levels of measurements are necessary for starting to improve sustainability.
-This is particularly the case when looking at the systems as a whole in post-analysis.
+It is essential to understand the current state of affairs before any improvements can be made.
+Thus, some levels of measurements are necessary for starting to improve sustainability.
+Without
+measurements of any kind, it is impossible to assess if the networks are functioning correctly.
+It is impossible to know if the system is efficient by comparing it against a baseline model.
+It is also impossible to check that changes aiming at optimizing something are indeed valuable.

+This is
+particularly the case when looking at the systems as a whole in post-analysis.
 As discussed earlier, this level of measurements is useful input for further actions, such as deciding what parts of the